-Grandma's Fried Green Tomatoes Recipe
+Grandma's Fried Green Tomatoes Recipe from 1900's

 How to Make Fried Green Tomatoes

 - Cornmeal and flour in a bowl (any brand of yellow corn meal)

 - Mix 2 eggs in a separate bowl, with a pinch of paprika, 1 pinch black pepper, and 1 pinch of seasoning salt